 Are CDs Worth It When Rates Are Dropping?

-If rates drop, you may feel pressured to snag a higher-rate CD interest before the rate is gone.
-A CD of any term will maintain the same returns when interest rates drop.
+If rates drop, you may feel pressured to snag a higher-rate CD before the rate is gone.
+A standard CD of any term will maintain the same returns when interest rates drop.

 As a historical example, you could have opened a five-year CD in 2019 at 2.06% interest (the average rate at that time).
 But if you waited a few months — until March 2020 — to open your CD, rates had already dropped to 1.56% for the same CD.
-You'd miss out on hundreds of dollars worth of earnings by waiting just a few months to open the CD.
+You would have missed out on hundreds of dollars' worth of earnings by waiting just a few months to open the CD.

 Here's how it would affect earnings if you invested $10,000, with interest compounding monthly:**